 The Normal Public Library is a valuable educational and recreational resource that enriches the quality of life for community residents.

 The Library is a catalyst for literacy, learning, creativity, and innovation.
 We connect, reflect and engage our community and are strong stewards of our valuable resources.

-Our strategic plan was developed with input from the community.
-These goals and strategies help shape the future of the library.
+Our strategic plan identifies goals and strategies to help shape the future of the library.

 A Little Bit of History

 The Normal Public Library began modestly in 1935 as a Reading Room sponsored by the Community Council and funded by the Works Project Administration (WPA).
 Miss Margaret Hanna volunteered her services as librarian for the collection of 300 books.
-The first location was over the old Normal State Bank at 113 W. North Street, followed by a move to 117 W. North Street.
+The first location was over the old Normal State Bank at 113 West North Street, followed by a move to 117 West North Street.